So….these Cuban Chicken and Black Bean Quinoa Bowls with Fried Bananas…..YES!

 Servings: 4 Servings

 Calories Per Serving: 862 kcal

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 Black Beans + Quinoa

-To a blender, combine the ingredients for the chicken marinade.
-Add the cumin, 3 cloves garlic, red chile, pinch of pepper, 3/4 cup orange juice, lime juice + lime zest, honey, soy sauce and a handful of cilantro to the blender.
+- To a blender, add the cumin, 3 cloves garlic, red chile, pinch of pepper, 3/4 cup orange juice, lime juice + lime zest, honey, soy sauce and cilantro.
 Blend until everything is finely chopped and smooth.
 Next, add the chicken to a bowl or a ziplock bag and pour half the marinade over the chicken.
 Toss to coat and allow the chicken to sit for 20 minutes, or even overnight, in the marinade.

 Thinking 2015 may be all about food in bowls?
 Bring it on!